 Submit for beneficiaries (spouse and Children) over 16 years of age police certifications as a requirement of the NVC checklist.
-Furthermore, submit from any country that to have resided in for more than 6 months at a time.
+Furthermore, submit from any country if needed.
+See our blog post on “Police Clearance Certificate US Visa” for more information.

 NVC Checklist for IR-2 or CR-2 children